hollyabrams/capstone-project-1/PROPOSAL.md

 I will build a database-driven website using Python, Flask, Jinja, SQLAlchemy, WTForms, etc. to present the data in a clear and easy-to-use format.
 #### Advanced Search and Filtering
 I will create an advanced search and filtering system to allow users to easily find the characters they are looking for.
-#### User Feedback
-I will allow users to submit feedback and corrections to the character data, in order to keep our database accurate and up-to-date.
 #### Database Schema
 ![databaseschema](static/images/disney-api-schema.png)